nogorilla/employee_recognition/readme.md

 ### CSV Format
 Expected Input is a CSV with the following fields:
 `employee_id, first_name, last_name, hire_date, supervisor_id`

+**NOTE:** hire_date must be in format `YYYY-MM-DD` otherwise an error will be raised and processing will not continue

 ### Date Format
 Date must be formated according to ISO-8601 as `YYYY-MM-DD` otherwise current date will be used.